swiftlang/swift-evolution/proposals/0NNN-default-target-settings.md

 ## Future directions

-It would be useful to allow `unsafeFlags` in default settings.
+The two most obvious avenues for future work are supporting `unsafeFlags` and inheritance conditions.

-Unsafe flags themselves already impose restrictions on package use, so this helps to limit the impact.
+Unsafe flags themselves already impose restrictions on package use, so this helps to limit the impact of their omission.
-But if this turns out to be an area of interest, support can be added without any API changes.
+But if this limitation turns out to be a problem for package authors, support can be added in a source-compatible way.

 Conditional inheritance could also be something that package authors find useful.
 And similarly, support for this can be added with the existing APIs.